 Passengers on board Aranui 5 will take a guided tour of the island’s colourful, picturesque villages and discover the handiwork of islanders who mainly live off their artwork.
-They will also enjoy watching fishermen, farmers and basket weavers at work and are unlikely to leave without purchasing a hat or a woven basket to remind them of their magical time in the Austral Islands.
+During their Polynesian cruise they will also enjoy watching fishermen, farmers and basket weavers at work and are unlikely to leave without purchasing a hat or a woven basket to remind them of their magical time in the Austral Islands.

 The Austral islands guarantee a trip out of time, an immersion in Polynesia, far, very far from the beaten track.

 The stopovers of our cruises in the Austral islands

 During its cruise to the Austral Islands from 8 to 18 January 2022, Aranui 5 will call at the four main islands of the archipelago.